bjmorgan/bsym/README.md

 [![Documentation Status](https://readthedocs.org/projects/bsym/badge/?version=latest)](http://bsym.readthedocs.io/en/latest/?badge=latest)

 `bsym` is a basic Python symmetry module.
-It consists of core classes that describe configuration vector spaces, their symmetry operations, and specific configurations of objects withing these spaces.
+It consists of core classes that describe configuration vector spaces, their symmetry operations, and specific configurations of objects within these spaces.
 The module also contains an interface for working with [`pymatgen`](http://pymatgen.org) `Structure` objects, to allow simple generation of disordered symmetry-inequivalent structures from a symmetric parent crystal structure.

 Examples are provided in a Jupyter notebook [here][example_notebook].
 API documentation is [here][API].